Prerender Until Script: The Middle Ground Between Prefetch and Prerender

 Latency is the bottleneck.
 I have said this for years, and it remains the single biggest problem in web performance.
 No matter how much we optimize our Critical Rendering Path or shave kilobytes off our bundles, we are ultimately bound by the laws of physics and the round-trip time (RTT) of the network.

-For a long time, we’ve tried to cheat these laws using Speculative Loading: guessing where the user will go next and loading it beforehand.
-Until now, we’ve had two main tools, and neither was perfect:
+For a long time, we have tried to cheat these laws using Speculative Loading: guessing where the user will go next and loading it beforehand.
+Until now, we had two main tools, and neither was perfect:

 - prefetch: Safe and lightweight, but it only fetches the HTML.
 The browser still has to parse, build the DOM, and discover subresources (CSS, images) after the user clicks.
 It solves the network wait, but not the rendering work.

 - prerender: The nuclear option.
 It loads everything, executes JavaScript, and renders the page in a hidden background tab.
 It is instant, but it is expensive.
-It eats bandwidth, consumes memory, and worst of all, it triggers "side effects", firing analytics pixels and executing code for pages the user might never actually see.
+It eats bandwidth, consumes memory, and fires analytics pixels and executes code for pages the user might never see.

-We obviously needed a middle ground.
-We needed the visual readiness of a prerender without the computational cost and risk of executing application logic.
+We needed a middle ground.
+The visual readiness of a prerender without the cost and risk of executing application logic.

 - Fetch the document (like a prefetch).